ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 If anonymous chatbot access is ever re-enabled in the future, IP-based limiting should be treated as a fallback and should rely on trusted Nginx reverse proxy headers.

-### 15.4 Related Article Recommendations
+### 15.5 Related Article Recommendations

 The AI endpoint can recommend relevant published articles from the local database.
 Related article logic avoids showing random articles for simple greetings or unrelated filler messages.

-Only published articles are used for public AI recommendations.
+Related article recommendations follow the same article visibility checks as normal search.
+Public users receive public recommendations only.
+Internal-capable users may receive public and internal recommendations when the question matches accessible content.

-### 15.5 Output Cleanup
+### 15.6 Output Cleanup

 OpenKB internal metadata and generated sync markers are removed before display.
 This prevents implementation details such as generated article metadata from leaking into article snippets or AI responses.